Sanchit1248/Reason/README.md

-# Chapter 6 — Training Reasoning Models with Reinforcement Learning
+# Chapter 6 (Training Reasoning Models with Reinforcement Learning)

 ## RLVR using GRPO